 Meet The Chefs

 Dedicated to her craft of cooking and to her community, Mwana also works as a caregiver and a social services case manager.
 Although Mwana has previously provided small-scale catering, FIN’s Food Business Incubator is helping to scale Moyo Kitchen, which will continue to offer catering while finding a new home at Spice Bridge.

-In addition to being Mwana’s last name, Moyo is also Swahili for “heart,” which you can fell in the kitchen.
+In addition to being Mwana’s last name, Moyo is also Swahili for “heart,” which you can feel in the kitchen.
 Mwana’s hope for Moyo Kitchen is to continue growing, sharing love and culture with people through good food!

-We spoke with Mwana about how she learned to cook, the Zanzibari spices she use, and what it’s like to start a food business.
+We spoke with Mwana about how she learned to cook, the Zanzibari spices she uses, and what it’s like to start a food business.

 Q&A with the Chef